-$^{^7}$ "Lead-contaminated dust' means dust that contains an amount of lead equal to, or in excess of: [¶] (a) forty micrograms per square foot (40mg/ft2) for interior floor surfaces; or [¶] (b) two hundred and fifty micrograms per square foot (250mg/ft2) for interior horizontal surfaces; or [¶] (c) four hundred micrograms per square foot (400mg/ft2) for exterior floor and exterior horizontal surfaces."
+$^{^7}$ "'Lead-contaminated dust' means dust that contains an amount of lead equal to, or in excess of: [¶] (a) forty micrograms per square foot (40mg/ft2) for interior floor surfaces; or [¶] (b) two hundred and fifty micrograms per square foot (250mg/ft2) for interior horizontal surfaces; or [¶] (c) four hundred micrograms per square foot (400mg/ft2) for exterior floor and exterior horizontal surfaces."
 (Cal.
 Code Regs., tit.
 17, § 35035.)

-^{8 &}quot;Lead-contaminated soil' means bare soil that contains an amount of lead equal to, or in excess of, four hundred parts per million (400 ppm) in children's play areas and one thousand parts
+8 "Lead-contaminated soil' means bare soil that contains an amount of lead equal to, or in excess of, four hundred parts per million (400 ppm) in children's play areas and one thousand parts per million (1000 ppm) in all other areas."
+(Cal.
+Code Regs., tit.
+17, § 35036.)

-Most of the housing in the 10 jurisdictions was built before 1980, with the percentages ranging from 51 to 83 percent and is therefore presumed to contain lead paint.
-Pre-1940 homes are three times as likely to have lead-based paint hazards, 10 with 86 percent having lead-based paint hazards and 67 percent having "significant" lead-based paint hazards such as "deteriorated lead-based paint."
-[H]omes with leadbased paint are 10 times more likely than homes without lead-based paint to have dust lead levels on floors and on window sills above the federal limits."
+paint.9 Pre-1940 homes are three times as likely to have lead-based paint hazards, 10 with 86 percent having lead-based paint hazards and 67 percent having "significant" lead-based paint hazards such as "deteriorated lead-based paint."
+11 "[H]omes with leadbased paint are 10 times more likely than homes without lead-based paint to have dust lead levels on floors and on window sills above the federal limits."
 And "homes with lead-based paint are more likely to have soil lead levels on the exterior of the home above the EPA [(federal Environmental Protection Agency)] criteria limits."
 Even when lead paint is "intact," soil levels can exceed EPA limits.
 Lead paint creates soil lead "by the friction and impact surfaces, opening and closing windows and doors on a home with lead-based paint," from the deterioration of exterior lead paint, and from "sanding and scraping" when repainting.
+When there is lead in the soil, it is often tracked into the home, creating household lead dust.